Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes

-We report in Fig. \ref{fig3} some computations for a SPP incident at $700$ nanometers upon the structured magnetic wormhole consisting of an alternation of homogeneous magnetic layers specified in the figure caption, which could be achieved as in \cite{wood}.
+We report in Fig. \ref{fig11} some computations for a SPP incident at $700$ nanometers upon the structured magnetic wormhole consisting of an alternation of homogeneous magnetic layers specified in the figure caption, which could be achieved as in \cite{wood}.
 If we now tilt the wormhole by an angle $\pi/2$, a similar design holds with an alternation of dielectric homogeneous layers, see Fig. \ref{fig12}.
 The performance of this dielectric SPP analogue to an electromagnetic wormhole is further ascertained by placing a plasmonic source in its center and observing the unperturbed concentric wavefronts emanating from the source, see Fig. \ref{fig10}.